Extracting Pages programmatically Python

 Extract multiple specific pages from a PDF document and save them into a new file.
 Using the Aspose.PDF library, selected pages are copied to a new PDF while leaving the original document intact.
 This is useful for creating smaller PDFs containing only relevant sections of a larger document.

-2. Create a new PDF document to hold the extracted pages.
+2. Create a new Document to hold the extracted pages.

 3. Select the pages to extract (in this example, pages 2 and 3 using 1-based indexing).

-4. Add each selected page from the source document to the new PDF.
+4. Add each selected Page from the source document to the new PDF using its PageCollection.

-5. Save the new PDF with the extracted pages to the specified output file.
+5. Save the new Document with the extracted pages to the specified output file.

 import os